Tell Your Story

 My story begins with a USO dance

-March 1964, St. Louis, MO had a USO in the basement of I believe was a veterans building.
+In March 1964, St. Louis, MO had a USO in the basement of what I believe was a veterans building.
 It was downtown near the city hall.
 My friend heard about a Saturday dance.
 We went.
 I met my future husband that night.
-He and his friends were stationed at Fort Leonard Wood...
+He and his friends were stationed at Fort Leonard...

 Debra: My story begins with a USO dance

-Bill was scheduled to report to Germany after a 30 day leave.
+Bill was scheduled to report to Germany after a 30-day leave.
 He wrote a letter asking me to marry him.
-He called one evening, it was decided to marry.
-We had a week to plan wedding.
-After wedding we drove to his parents home in Southborough, MA.
-He went to Germany, 6 weeks later in June 1966 I joined him.
+He called one evening, and it was decided to marry.
+We had a week to plan the wedding.
+After the wedding, we drove to his parents’ home in Southborough, MA.
+He went to Germany, and 6 weeks later, in June 1966, I joined him.

 We had 4 daughters.
-Our first was still born.
-We were in Germany, experiencing the grief without parents.
-We were stationed in Arizona, Bill went to Viet Nam, then to Fort Sill, OK, onto Germany again.
-Back to the states 1975 to Fort Riley, KS.
+Our first was stillborn.
+We were in Germany, experiencing grief without parents.
+We were stationed in Arizona, Bill went to Vietnam, then to Fort Sill, OK, onto Germany again.
+Back to the states in 1975 to Fort Riley, KS.

 We were married 6 weeks shy of 55 years when Bill passed away from Agent Orange.